 Welcome to Shearman & Sterling LLP’s Need-To-Know Litigation Weekly, which analyzes notable U.S. decisions, orders and developments each week in areas of Securities Litigation, Government/Regulatory Enforcement, M&A And Corporate Governance, Antitrust Litigation and IP Litigation.
 This weekly newsletter is intended to supplement our various publications and thought leadership concerning these important substantive areas.

-By clicking on the title of any case writeup, you can expand beyond the introductory paragraph to read the entire summary and analysis, and you also can access the underlying material.
-Clicking on the title of any case writeup also automatically will take you to our Need-To-Know Litigation Weekly microsite, which provides separate links to the three substantive areas (Securities Litigation, M&A Litigation and Government/Regulatory Enforcement), each of which contains filters that are searchable both by substantive topic and by time period that will enable you to search and access our existing case summaries and analyses.
+By clicking on “Read More” under any case writeup, you can expand beyond the introductory paragraph to read the entire summary and analysis, and you also can access the underlying material.
+Clicking on any case writeup also automatically takes you to our Need-To-Know Litigation Weekly microsite, which provides separate links to the five substantive areas (Securities Litigation, Government/Regulatory Enforcement, M&A And Corporate Governance, Antitrust Litigation and IP Litigation), each of which contains filters that are searchable both by substantive topic and by time period that will enable you to search and access our existing case summaries and analyses.

 Please feel free to contact us at firstname.lastname@example.org if you would like us to add any of your colleagues to the weekly distribution list.

 Ninth Circuit Affirms In Part And Reverses In Part Decision Dismissing Section 16(b) Complaint